hayeah/fork2-builder/HACKING.md

     make bundle

-Or to build the bundle without optimizing with uglify
+Or to build the bundle without optimizing with uglify, to inspect the output,

     make bundle optimize=none

+# Pitfall

+When you are developing, you want `fork2 run` to use the js and css assets created by `make build`.
+Be sure to remove `bundle` if you've run `make bundle`, otherwise the fork2 server would serve the bundled assets.